wangbwpaul/wangbwpaul.github.io/_pages/about.md

 Interested in the intermedial collaboration between poetic and non-poetic forms, I organised and chaired a panel **“Intermedial Poetry and Poetics of Intermediality”** on 2022 ISIS conference.
 I am also contributing a book chapter on the in-betweenness of intermediality to _Palgrave Handbook of Intermediality_, and editing a special issue of _Journal of Comparative Literature and Aesthetics_ on **“Intermedial Poetries: Alternative Methods and Practices”** ([CFP](http://jcla.in/journal-of-comparative-literature-and-aesthetics/call-for-papers/)).
 This will gather a collection of papers about modern and contemporary poetries in relation to visuality, cinematic lyricism, postdramatic theatre, and digital fashion/video game, etc.

-**Research Interests:** Modernism and avant-garde; intermediality between literature and art (e.g., painter-poet artisthood, word-image studies, ekphrasis, illustration, graphic narrative); experimental poetry and poetics
+**Research Interests:** Modernism; intermediality between literature and art; word and image studies; experimental poetry and poetics; avant-garde

 <!-- You could do it
  -->